-This is a continuation from yesterday’s post featuring the first part of our trip to Northern Ireland—we visited the old McCool homestead (from 1670) and various locations associated with Finn McCool.
+This is a continuation from yesterday’s article featuring the first part of our trip to Northern Ireland—we visited the old McCool homestead (from 1670) and various locations associated with Finn McCool.
 See also Genealogy Travel: McCool homestead in Northern Ireland

 Continuing our trip in Northern Ireland, the only sight we visited east of Giant’s Causeway was the Carrick-a-Rede bridge.
 The approach to Carrick-a-Rede rewards you with magnificent views of the Northern Ireland coast.
 That is Rathlin Island in the distance and Scotland beyond that (barely visible).